 Lots of useful things particularly for researchers, and PhD students on how to get more out of what they're doing each day.
 Not by doing more but by doing less they're doing it more frequently, and certainly the whole idea that habits stacking, and doing habits regularly performing little tasks often compounds just like interest in a bank.

-Have a read Atomic Habits by James Clear.
+Have a read of Atomic Habits by James Clear.